Political positions of Tulsi Gabbard: Opposition

+Support

 After two deployments with the Hawaii Army National Guard to Iraq in 2004 and Kuwait in 2008, Gabbard said in 2011 that her stance on LGBT issues was changed by her experience in the military "with LGBTQ service members both here at home and while deployed" as well as seeing "the destructive effect of having governments … act as moral arbiters for their people."
 In 2012, Gabbard apologized for what David Knowles called "anti-gay advocacy".

 Since 2013, Gabbard has been a member of the House LGBT Equality Caucus during her first, third, and fourth terms in Congress.
 As Congresswoman, Gabbard co-sponsored pro-LGBT legislation, signed an amicus brief supporting Edith Windsor's challenge to the Defense of Marriage Act, and supported the Equality Act to protect LGBT individuals, and other efforts to promote LGBT equality, including supporting the Restore Honor to Service Members Act, the Employment Non-Discrimination Act, the Safe Schools Improvement Act and the Equality for All Resolution.
 During a 2016 interview, while saying that her opinions on gay rights as a policy have changed, her personal views on gay people had not.
 In 2019, after launching her presidential campaign, she apologized again for her past anti-gay policy positions.

-In 2020, Gabbard signaled a shift in her position on transgender issues after introducing the Protect Women in Sports Act of 2020 to the U.S. House of Representatives, which would amend Title IX protections to prohibit transgender females from participating in women's athletics.
-In a statement, Gabbard claimed that the legislation is meant to protect "Title IX’s original intent which was based on the general biological distinction between men and women athletes based on sex.”